irishdan/ResponsiveImageBundle/README.md

 - Images styles are defined in configuration.
 - Breakpoints and pictures sets are defined in configuration
 - Handles creation of styled images on the fly (as they are viewed) if using a local filesystem
-- Includes a widget to define an images crop and focus areas giving art direction to styled images.
+- Includes a widget to define an image's crop and focus areas giving art direction to styled images

 ## Quick and basic setup